 Resilience is a dynamic learning process that combines several internal mechanisms and strategies that individuals utilise when faced with challenges or adversity.
 Our approach helps young people learn skills that develop these components of resilience.

 - Optimism – a sense of a positive future, a tendency to find positive meaning in experiences, and a belief in one’s ability to impact positively on one’s environment and situation.

 - Emotional awareness and control – the ability to understand how you feel and control feelings expressed so that they remain appropriate to a given situation.
 Including the ability to develop and experience positive emotions essential for wellbeing, during times of challenge and adversity.

 - Impulse control – the ability not to rush to make decisions or tack action without thinking.
 The ability to sit back and look at things in a thoughtful way before acting.

 - Empathy and connection – the ability to notice and correctly interpret the needs and wants of other people.
-The ability to connect with others and have positive relationships.
+To be able to put yourself in another persons shoes and understand you are not alone in your challenge.
+The ability to connect with others and have positive relationships despite adversity or challenge.

 How to build resilience in young people

 Promoting and building resilience in young people is key to our model of improving mental wellbeing.
 Our targeted resilience workshops for young people and training for staff addresses and offers tools and techniques to achieve the main components of resilience:

 - Optimism – our training encourages young people to help themselves and to think positively about themselves and their situations.
 It also helps young people recognise their strengths, feel good and notice the things that are going well in their lives.